Zohran Mamdani becomes first Muslim mayor of New York

 Generational shift

-Critics warn that backing Mamdani could imperil Democratic prospects in next year's mid-term elections, particularly in swing districts, because Republicans paint Mamdani and his supporters as "communists".
-Yet a decisive victory could also signal the dawn of a new mould-breaking political order, forcing some soul-searching on the Democrats.
+Critics warned that backing Mamdani could imperil Democratic prospects in next year's mid-term elections, particularly in swing districts, because Republicans paint Mamdani and his supporters as "communists".
+Yet his decisive victory could also signal the dawn of a new mould-breaking political order, forcing some soul-searching on the Democrats.

 House Speaker Mike Johnson said Jeffries' endorsement was a "political earthquake," a triumph for the insurgent left, and a dire omen for the centrists among Democrats.
 But there is no question that Mamdani has energised the progressive base on a platform that includes tax rises for the wealthy to fund social programmes, and unwavering advocacy for Palestinian rights.

 Both make Democrat centrists wince, but he nevertheless appears to have captured the public mood.
 A recent Gallup poll shows that 66% of Democrats now view socialism favourably (compared to 39% of Americans overall).
-If it were to outright reject Mamdani, the Democratic establishment knows it risks alienating his youthful base, which would precipitate a disastrous turnout in November's mid-terms.
+If it were to outright reject Mamdani, the Democratic establishment knows it risks alienating his youthful base, which would likely lead to a disastrous turnout in November's midterms.

 STEPHANIE KEITH / AFP